LKummer/break/doc/content/guide/getting-started.md

 }
 ```

-Break only provides Sass mixins so the output only contains what you use.
+Break only provides Sass mixins to keep the output as minimal as possible.

 To learn about all mixins available in Break
 [see the mixins guide]({{< ref "mixins.md" >}}).